 The cost: the dashboard looks the same as it did at $4,000 a month.
 The work behind it does not.
 Clients keep paying because the report keeps arriving, until they realize rankings have not moved in six months.

 AI tools have reduced routine SEO labor by 20-30%.
 But strategy and creative work still take real hours.
-At a $2,500 retainer with a 55% to 60% delivery margin, the agency has about $1,375 to spend on real work.
+With a $2,500 retainer and a 55%-60% delivery margin, the agency has about $1,375 to spend on real work.
 Those funds one strategist, two pieces of content, and basic reports.
 Anything more is a promise the math cannot keep.

 | Provider type | What $2,500/month actually delivers |